top of page

 20170922-A53A3282.jpg

-The Pulse falls on the second Wednesday of the month with the exception of February 2024.
+The Pulse falls on the second Wednesday of the month from September 2024 - April 2025.

 Please check out the speaker line-up below!